 Atonement: Healing after an affair cannot occur without the offending partner’s continual expression of remorse.

 I sit in my counselling practice and sometimes I can see which couple is going to be able to move through this.
 Why? because the offending person is feeling remorse and really feeling it through every cell in their body.
 This couple has so much more chance of being able to move through this and to create a new relationship.
 It’s easy for the offending person to assume that if they have said sorry once, then they’ve taken responsibility and the debt is enough and let’s just park it.
 It is not enough.
-I can assure you to apologize one time and then expect the conversation to be over is not going to work.
+I can assure you to apologise one time and then expect the conversation to be over is not going to work.

-The first stage is recognizing the need for that hurt person to hear again and again the offending person is genuinely sorry.
+The first stage is recognising the need for that hurt person to hear again and again the offending person is genuinely sorry.
 It cannot occur if the offending person applies some of the blame on that hurt partner.
 And certainly, there may have been contributing factors to the infidelity.
 For example, “we haven’t had sex in months” or you’d been really, really depressed for a couple of years or whatever it is.

 The offending person must take responsibility for the painful way that he or she chose to deal with the circumstances.
 And at the same time, the injured person must continually work on forgiveness.
 It is a decision to be able to work towards that.
 If the injured person gets stuck too long in the hurt and the anger stage, the offending person they might feel like he or she just can’t win.